 When a Child is the Patient

 Now what about when a child is sick?
 Again, them getting better is the most important thing.
+It is 100% OK for them to take sick days, just as they would if they went to school elsewhere.
 As their parents, you can tell if they need to be left alone to sleep or are feeling well enough to listen to a read-aloud.
 As they mend, they may feel like watching some educational shows (even movies count!
 For example, the year my daughter studied British Literature she watched several Jane Austen variations.)
 Eventually, they will feel like doing a subject and resting.
 Then maybe another subject after lunch and then resting again.
 Don't push them too hard, but they probably won't be sick enough to do nothing the entire time they are ill.
 There is a comic where the homeschool Mom is sitting on her son's bed holding a thermometer.
 The speech bubble says, "Oh good, your fever is down.
 We can work on school until it goes back up."
 We laugh at it because it's so true.
 Poor homeschooled kids.
 They can't even get sick without Mom trying to squeeze "just a little bit" of school in.
 Another thing is, not all of your children will likely get sick at the exact same time.
 So you may have one child in bed, but the rest of the family can carry on with their schoolwork and in that way the whole family doesn't get behind.

 Thankfully, since you will be home with your children, feeding them healthy food and making sure they get plenty of rest, plus the fact that they aren't bringing home every germ from school, means that there are far more well days than sick ones.